meom-configurations/NATL60-CJM165/README.md

 svn co -r 703 http://forge.ipsl.jussieu.fr/ioserver/svn/XIOS/branchs/xios-1.0

 ## Organisation of the repository
-In the CONFIG directory we give the NATL60-CJM165 holding the needed fcm files (cpp and arch) and  classicalMY_SRC/ and EXP00/ sub-directories.
+In the CONFIG directory we give the NATL60-CJM165 holding the needed fcm files (cpp and arch) and  classical  MY_SRC/ and EXP00/ sub-directories.

   MY_SRC holds fortran modules modified with respect to the reference NEMO code

   EXP00 holds namelist for the ocean an ice, as well as the xml files suitable for XIOS output.